 The Credit Union is subject to the capital requirements set out in the Act.
 The Act prescribes capital adequacy measures and minimum capital requirements.
-The capital adequacy rules issued by the Act have been based on the Basel II framework, consistent with the financial industry in general.
 The Credit Union must comply with a leverage ratio of eligible capital to total assets.
 The Act also requires a risk weighted asset calculation for credit and operational risk.